-This week Peas Please published Covid Veg, a qualitative evidence of people’s experiences of accessing fruit and veg during UK-wide COVID-19 restrictions in 2020 (June–Aug).
-It showed that the ongoing crisis has brought to the fore the problems of a food system which provides healthy food at a cost that is now beyond the affordability of a significant proportion of the population (Food Foundation, 2020a).
+In March 2021 Peas Please published Covid Veg, a qualitative evidence of people’s experiences of accessing fruit and veg during UK-wide COVID-19 restrictions in 2020 (June–Aug).
+It showed that the ongoing crisis brought to the fore the problems of a food system which provides healthy food at a cost that is now beyond the affordability of a significant proportion of the population (Food Foundation, 2020a).

 In the qualitative data gathered, only people on incomes of less than £2000 per month reported experiencing problems accessing fruit and veg, and those with incomes of less than £500 per month reported significantly lower veg consumption.
 This adds to the evidence that affordability is a key barrier when it comes to consumption of healthy diets in the UK – this is something that measures to increase consumption have to address.

 Inability to access enough fruit and veg, particularly at the beginning of the first lockdown and particularly in relation to supermarkets, was seen as a problem, with a perception that quality was lower and prices higher.
 Some mentioned that empty supermarket shelves had highlighted to them the fragility of the food supply system.
 There was much gratitude expressed to local food suppliers.
 But, those who used local or independent suppliers were more likely to be on higher household incomes and to report reliable access to quality fruit and veg.